nicole-brewer/nicole-brewer/README.md

-### Hi, my name is Nicole :wave:
+### Hi, my name is Nicole

-:pencil: Most days you can [Catch Me Coding](www.nicole-brewer.com/catch-me-coding) or writing about code.
+Most days you can [Catch Me Coding](www.nicole-brewer.com/catch-me-coding) or writing about code.

 - :woman_technologist: I'm co-chair of the [Women in HPC chapter at Purdue University](https://www.rcac.purdue.edu/whpc/)
 - :microphone: I'm host of the podcast ["Long Tails of Science"](https://www.breaker.audio/long-tales-of-science)